Unlock The Secret: In The Abc Model What Role Does A Prompt Fill And Why It Could Change Your Workflow Overnight

 • Consequence (C) – the outcome that follows, whether it reinforces or discourages the behavior.

 Think of it like a relay race: the antecedent is the starting gun, the behavior is the runner, and the consequence is the finish line finish.
-If you want to improve performance, you need to understand and tweak each leg Less friction, more output..
+If you want to improve performance, you need to understand and tweak each leg That's the whole idea..

 Why It’s Not Just a Theory

 In practice, the ABC model shows up everywhere: in classrooms, therapy rooms, workplaces, and even in our own daily routines.
-Practically speaking, it’s the backbone of habit‑forming apps, the framework behind behavioral nudges in public policy, and the secret sauce for coaching athletes.
+It’s the backbone of habit‑forming apps, the framework behind behavioral nudges in public policy, and the secret sauce for coaching athletes.
 Knowing how to read and manipulate the ABC chain can help you design better habits, break bad ones, and create lasting change.

 Why It Matters / Why People Care